address

 throughout the course you are expected to show use of a wide variety of threads and fabrics, experiment with a range of traditional and contemporary embroidery techniques and demonstrate different methods of presentation and finishing

-This course is taught over three terms and is ideal for those with some basic experience of machine work, giving a good foundation of skill level.
+This course is taught over three terms and is ideal for those with some basic experience of machine work, offering a good foundation of skill level.

 For the Design Unit you will complete the following: